Skip to content

 4. 04

-If you receive a job offer within this one year, the Red-White-Red – Card for Graduates (“Rot-Weiß-Rot – Karte für StudienabsolventInnen”) might be the best solution for you.
-Get in touch with us, if you have any further question.
+If you have already found a full-time job after concluding your studies, the Red-White-Red – Card for Graduates (“Rot-Weiß-Rot – Karte für StudienabsolventInnen”) is the best solution for you.
+We will be happy go advise you on all issues relating to the Red-White-Red – Card.

 Neue Donau Ubahn Brücke